pwittlinger/02476_mlops_group36/reports/README.md

 >
 > Answer:

---- We would primarily use it for model training on GPU ---
+--- We have not made use of the Compute Engine during our project.
+We would primarily use it for model training in combination with GPU support.
+For deploying the model we prefer the Cloud Run, as we do not need to manage the VMs ourself. ---

 ### Question 19